Insert the following HTML into your webpage to add this image.

 Definitions: Public offenses reflect the number of youth, and rate per 10,000 youth ages 10-19, charged with an offense that would be a crime if committed by an adult.
 Status offenses reflect the number of youth, and rate per 10,000 youth ages 10-19, charged with an offense that would not be a crime if committed by an adult.

 Data do not include all charges added by the court after cases begin the formal court process.
-Counts reflect youth, rather than charges.
-Youth are only counted once within each offense category within each county and the statewide total.
+Counts reflect unique youth referrals, rather than all charges associated with a unique referral.
 Youth who received charges in more than one county will be counted in each of those counties' totals.

 LNE = Low number event; rates were not calculated for counties with fewer than 6 occurrences.